shadrech/nowtv-chat-concept/README.md

 docker build -t nowtv-app .
 docker run -p 80:80 nowtv-app # run app locally on port 80
 ```
 Navigating to `localhost:80` will display the app.
-The <i>nowtv-app</i> container can be deployed as part of a Kubernates cluster on a EC2 instance for example.
+The <i>nowtv-app</i> container can be deployed on AWS's Elastic Beanstalk for example.